-• Valuation of investments: We identified a significant risk over the valuation of investments which are recognised at fair value using unobservable inputs.
-We tested the design and implementation of key controls over valuation process.
-With support of our valuation specialists, we tested the inputs and valuation as at 31 December 2021.
+• Valuation of investments: We identified a significant risk over the valuation of investments which are recognised at fair value through profit and loss using unobservable inputs.
+With support of our valuation specialists, we tested the inputs and valuation as at 31 December 2022.